 A block will go onto your account if the total charges on your account reach £10 or more.

 If you have lost or damaged a library book, please let Library staff know as soon as possible for further advice.
 The standard replacement charge is £40.
-Borrowers may provide a new or good quality second-hand replacement instead.
+However, borrowers may provide a new or good quality second-hand replacement instead.